isabelrem/2023-Software-Development-Assessment/UserGuide.md

-# Reccommended usage: Running PanelSearch in a Docker container
+# Recommended usage: Running PanelSearch in a Docker container
 *WARNING: Please ask Isabel to turn on the cloud-based SQL database before attempting to run code.
 Alternatively, use MySQL Workbench to manually create a database and modify the code to run locally.*

 *WARNING: BED files will save within Docker container and database only.
 BED files will not save locally.*